 The lwIP SNTP library has API functions for setting a callback function for a certain event.
 You might need the following functions:

-sntp_set_time_sync_notification_cb()- use it for setting a callback function that will notify of the time synchronization process
+sntp_set_time_sync_notification_cb(): Can be used to set a callback function that will notify of the time synchronization process.

 sntp_setoperatingmode(SNTP_OPMODE_POLL); sntp_setservername(0, "pool.ntp.org"); sntp_init();

-To set local timezone, use the following POSIX functions:
+To set the local timezone, use the following POSIX functions:

 setenv()to set the

-TZenvironment variable to the correct value depending on the device location.
+TZenvironment variable to the correct value based on the device location.
 The format of the time string is the same as described in the GNU libc documentation (although the implementation is different).